manugraj/ganimede/README.md

 - [x] Provide live environment for editing and running jupyter
 - [ ] Custom transformations for jupyter output
 - [ ] Scheduled cleanup of created jupyter docker containers
+- [ ] Change container implementation to podman or other rootless systems